daveRendon/wikiazure-podcast/_posts/2019-11-07-episode-04-msignite-MySQL-in-app-vs-Azure-database-for-MySQL-Which-one-is-better-for-me.md

 <h3>Episode Highlights</h3>

  + Main concerns and painpoints when migrating databases to the Cloud [1:23]
- + Addressing Security on Database migratino [1:52]
+ + Addressing Security on Database migration [1:52]
  + Benefits of using Azure Database for MySQL [3:30]
  + Considerations to migrate Databases to the Cloud [6:18]